Most Kiwis Are Underinsured

 Report the damage immediately

-Contact your insurer as soon as possible.
-Take photos and video before starting any clean-up.
-If the property is unsafe, evacuate first.
-Note the date, time, and circumstances, and keep damaged items for the insurer to inspect.
+Contact your insurer straight away.
+Before you start cleaning up, take photos and video of everything.
+If the property is unsafe, get out first.
+Write down the date, time, and circumstances, and keep damaged items for the insurer to inspect.

 Prevent further loss

-You have a duty to take reasonable steps to prevent further damage - covering a damaged roof with a tarp, turning off water to stop a pipe leak, or boarding up broken glass.
-Keep receipts for emergency materials, as these costs are typically recoverable.
+Your policy requires you to take reasonable steps to prevent further damage.
+Cover a damaged roof with a tarp.
+Turn off the water to stop a pipe leak.
+Board up broken glass.
+Keep all receipts for emergency materials, because these costs are typically recoverable.

 Lodge your claim